bookshelf/bookshelf/.github/CONTRIBUTING.md

-# How to contribute to Bookshelf.js
+# How to Contribute to Bookshelf.js

 * Before sending a pull request for a feature or bug fix, be sure to have [tests](https://github.com/bookshelf/bookshelf/tree/master/test).